cybergalactic/MSS/README.md

 # MSS (Marine Systems Simulator)

-The Marine Systems Simulator (MSS) is a Matlab library for marine systems.
+The Marine Systems Simulator (MSS) is a Matlab/GNU Octave library for marine systems.
 It includes models for ships, underwater vehicles, and floating structures.
 The library also contains guidance, navigation, and control (GNC) blocks for real-time simulation.
 The algorithms are described in:

 **T. I. Fossen (2021).** *Handbook of Marine Craft Hydrodynamics and Motion Control*.
 2nd.
 Edition, Wiley.
 ISBN-13: 978-1119575054